kiyotune/django-1.11_i18n_sample/README.md

 ## Routing URLs
 - http://localhost:8000/polls

-Automatically selected according to the priority of the language used to display the web page.
+The display language is selected based on your browser preferences.
 Chinese (zh_Hans,zh_Hant) is also displayed normally.

 - http://localhost:8000/(locale_id)/polls

+The display language is selected by embedding the language prefix in the URL.
+Error in Chinese.

 | locale_id        | language       | supported |
 | :--------------: | :---------------: | :---------------: |